jmackey-astro/pion-docs/docs/source/getting_started.rst

 + Microphysics is handled by the `CVODE <https://computing.llnl.gov/projects/sundials/cvode>`_ solver, part of the `SUNDIALS <https://computing.llnl.gov/projects/sundials>`_ suite of solvers.
 + PION works with SUNDIALS version 2, 3, 4, and 5, depending on the operating system and availabe system libraries.
 + Data I/O can use ASCII text files, `FITS <https://heasarc.gsfc.nasa.gov/fitsio/fitsio.html>`_, and `SILO <https://wci.llnl.gov/simulation/computer-codes/silo>`_, which are appropriate for different situations.
 Parallel execution on HPC systems should use SILO because it is built on the HDF5 library and has good performance on supercomputers.
 SILO uses version 4.10.2, FITS uses version 3.390 but should work with all 3.x versions.
+The implementation of parallel I/O using FITS in PION should not be considered ready for use on HPC systems - it is not efficient.
 + Interpolation routines use the `modified Akima interpolation method <https://www.boost.org/doc/libs/master/libs/math/doc/html/math_toolkit/makima.html>`_ of the `Boost C++ libraries <https://www.boost.org/>`_.

 FITS, SILO and CVODE can either use system libraries or self-compiled libraries.